 Related article: growing weed indoors for beginners

 Growing cannabis for personal use is now legal in countries, but, sadly, there are still many areas where being caught with several weed plants could result in a hefty fine or even worse.
-You are more likely to attract the attention of neighbours, roommates and the authorities if you have lots of plants emitting pungent aromas, using lots of electricity and a forest of leafy branches.
+You are more likely to attract the attention of neighbors, roommates and the authorities if you have lots of plants emitting pungent aromas, using lots of electricity and a forest of leafy branches.
 Quite simply, if you are planning an indoor stealth grow, a single plant grown in a wardrobe or similar is your best chance of success.

 Finally, cost is another primary reason to consider growing one plant indoors.
 Apart from the fact that one seed is cheaper than half a dozen, you will also need less compost, energy and fertiliser.
 You will require a smaller and less expensive grow tent, and will generally be able to get away with the bare minimum in terms of setting up costs.
 If you don’t have a lot of gardening experience, but fancy experimenting with growing your own weed, starting with a single plant makes a lot of sense from a financial perspective.
 If it all goes wrong, you won’t have lost as much money as a more ambitious grow.